Public Computers and WiFi

 - The Library does not offer faxing, but staff can direct you to a nearby business with this capability.
 One exception: Foresthill Library offers faxing (50 cents for the first page and 25 cents per page after that).

-- The Online Library Catalog: to help you find books, audiobooks, DVDs, music, and more.
-Through the Library Catalog, you can also access your library account, place holds, renew items, review your account, change or reset your PIN.
+- The Library Catalog: search for books, audiobooks, DVDs, music, and more; access your library account, place holds, renew items, change or reset your PIN.